TheBigWazz/icon-themer/README.md

 # icon-themer
-Select custom icons for your browser
+Select custom toolbar icons for your browser.

+> [!Warning]
+> Under construction, currently not working.
+> Install at your own risk.